SuzENic/CleaningData/README.txt

              ### Read in Files
 	     read in x_train.txt and x_test.txt
+	     It's set up to have everything in the working directory, but there is an option to have test and train in different directories.

              ### Merge training	and test
-	     merged them into one large data table with rbind
+	     merged train and test into one large data table with rbind for both X (measurements) and y (factor of activities)

              ### Extract mean and Standard Deviation information
 	     read in the column names from features.txt.
 Reorder them to be column names